min2ha/ukwa-site/content/target/47257/index.en.md

   "start_date": "2016-11-22T09:00:00Z"
 }

-# Parish of St. Teilo’s with Our Lady of Lourdes

 Parish of St. Teilo’s with Our Lady of Lourdes is a Roman Catholic Parish located in Cardiff.